Home

 cdw.com

 Graphics Processing Units (GPUs) are special processors made to manage complex tasks that require parallel computing, especially for graphics rendering and heavy math calculations.
 Initially created for gaming and 3D graphics, GPUs have grown to be vital in high-performance computing, artificial intelligence, and many other demanding fields.
 Unlike Central Processing Units (CPUs), which are good at handling tasks one after another, GPUs have thousands of smaller cores that work well together on multiple tasks at once.
 This design allows them to quickly process large amounts of data, making them perfect for jobs that need repeated calculations.
 Modern GPUs also come with their own memory and advanced control systems, which help them handle complex graphics and keep high frame rates in games and visual applications.
-As GPUs have become stronger and more energy-efficient, they are now used in areas beyond graphics, such as scientific research, machine learning, and cryptocurrency mining, proving their importance in modern computing
+As GPUs have become stronger and more energy-efficient, they are now used in areas beyond graphics, such as scientific research, machine learning, and cryptocurrency mining, proving their importance in modern computing12.

 aws.amazon.com favicon